allegradomel/azure-docs/articles/virtual-network/virtual-networks-udr-overview.md

 You cannot specify **VNet peering** or **VirtualNetworkServiceEndpoint** as the next hop type in user-defined routes.
 Routes with the **VNet peering** or **VirtualNetworkServiceEndpoint** next hop types are only created by Azure, when you configure a virtual network peering, or a service endpoint.

+### Service Tags for user-defined routes (Public Preview)

+You can now specify a [Service Tag](./service-tags-overview) as the address prefix for a user-defined route instead of an explicit IP range.
+A Service Tag represents a group of IP address prefixes from a given Azure service.
+Microsoft manages the address prefixes encompassed by the service tag and automatically updates the service tag as addresses change, minimizing the complexity of frequent updates to user-defined routes and reducing the number of routes you need to create.</br>

+When there is overlap between the IP's in a route with an explicit IP prefix and a route with a Service Tag, preference is given to the route with the explicit prefix.
+When multiple routes with Service Tags have overlapping IP prefixes, routes will be evaluated in the following order:

+   1. Regional tags (eg. Storage.EastUS, AppService.AustraliaCentral)
+   2. Top level tags (eg. Storage, AppService)
+   3. AzureCloud regional tags (eg. AzureCloud.canadacentral, AzureCloud.eastasia)
+   4. The AzureCloud tag

+> [!NOTE]
+> While in Public Preview, there are several limitations.
+The feature is not currently supported in the Azure Portal and is only available through Powershell and CLI.
+There is no support for use with containers.

 ## Next hop types across Azure tools

 The name displayed and referenced for next hop types is different between the Azure portal and command-line tools, and the Azure Resource Manager and classic deployment models.
 The following table lists the names used to refer to each next hop type with the different tools and [deployment models](../azure-resource-manager/management/deployment-models.md?toc=%2fazure%2fvirtual-network%2ftoc.json):